alexemanuelol/Avoid-Trouble/README.md

 - Use 'W', 'A', 'S' and 'D' to move the player
 - Press 'R' to restart the game
 - Press 'P' to pause the game

+# TODO:
+- Fix safezone delay at start so that the player dont get killed instantly when entering the next stage